Common periwinkle: Processor

-The processor buys in bulk from the collector, involving a possibly long transport route by land in a refrigerator truck or airplane, taking care to avoid temperatures below 0° Celsius.
+The processor buys in bulk from the collector, involving a possibly long transport route by land in a refrigerator truck or airplane, taking care to avoid temperatures below 0 °C.

 If fresh seawater is readily available, the periwinkles are first graded if possible, using a machine custom built for the purpose.
 The method used for grading differs, but two proven methods include a Trommel screen with horizontal bars instead of a mesh, and a circle-throw vibrating machine also using bars.
 The price to purchase a complete sorting machine can be €10,000 or more.

 Periwinkles are graded by number of snails per kilogram.
 The following table displays some common grades in France.
 The actual value depends upon supply and demand, with seasonal variations.
 The actual ranges may also differ from each establishment.

 After grading, the periwinkles are "climbed" close to the consumer, which involves checking whether they are still alive.
 This can take anywhere from a few hours to several days, depending on how healthy the periwinkles are and the temperature of the water they climb in.
 Any periwinkles left immobile at the bottom are considered dead and are discarded.
 It is not uncommon to have up to 8% waste in a shipment.

 Hereafter, the winkles are commonly packed in smaller quantities before being distributed to customers.
 Mesh bags from 3 to 10 kg are common.

 Distributor

 To sell large quantities, distributors are commonly used to move the periwinkles to the retailer.
 These have networks of transport available both internationally, regionally and locally inside a city.
-Several distributors are usually involved in the complete journal, each focusing on its own part of the transport network.
+Several distributors are usually involved in the complete journey, each focusing on its own part of the transport network.

 Retail

 The common periwinkle is sold by fishmongers at seafood markets in large cities around the world, and is also commonly found in seafood restaurants as an appetizer or as a part of a seafood platter.
 In some countries, pubs may serve periwinkles as a snack.

-Most of the volume fished, is consumed by France, Belgium, Spain and the Netherlands.
+Most of the volume fished is consumed by France, Belgium, Spain and the Netherlands.